sulpub/Jetson_nano/README.md

     $ sudo pip3 install --pre --extra-index-url https://developer.download.nvidia.com/compute/redist/jp/v42 tensorflow-gpu==1.14.0+nv19.7

 DL frameworks - https://developer.nvidia.com/deep-learning-frameworks

 Download - https://developer.qa.nvidia.com/embedded/downloads#?search=tensorflow

 Installation guide - https://docs.nvidia.com/deeplearning/frameworks/install-tf-jetson-platform/index.html

 Release note - https://docs.nvidia.com/deeplearning/dgx/install-tf-xavier-release-notes/index.html

+## JetCard

+JetCard is a system configuration that makes it easy to get started with AI.
+It comes pre-loaded with

+    A Jupyter Lab server that starts on boot for easy web programming

+    A script to display the Jetson's IP address (and other stats)

+    The popular deep learning frameworks PyTorch and TensorFlow

+After configuring your system using JetCard, you can get started prototyping AI projects from your web browser in Python.

+See also

+    **JetBot** - An educational AI robot based on NVIDIA Jetson Nano

+    **JetRacer** - An educational AI racecar using NVIDIA Jetson Nano

+    **JetCam** - An easy to use Python camera interface for NVIDIA Jetson

+    **torch2trt** - An easy to use PyTorch to TensorRT converter